neilmartindev/neilmartindev/README.md

 - :books:  Education: BSc(Hons) in Computer Science and currently studying a MEng in Engineering.
 - :speech_balloon: My main languages: C# and Python.
 - :calling: How to reach me: neilmartindotdev@protonmail.com
-- :question: Interests: AI, machine learning, aviation, history and electric cars.
+- :question: Interests: Cars, travel, good food and history.